RestDocArchive/specification/specification.md

 ### 2.4 Method

 A _method_ entry represents the pair of _HTTP Verb_ and _resource_.
 It SHOULD contain a _description_ that describes the effect of calling this method.
-It also SHOULD conatins a set of _status code_ definitions.
+It also SHOULD contain a set of _status code_ definitions.
 A Status Code is represented by an integer with the HTTP Status Code and a textual definition what this return code means.
 The method SHOULD contain a set of accepted MediaTypes and SHOULD contain a set of request _headers_.
-Further teh methdo SHOULD contain a _response_ definition.
+Further the method SHOULD contain a _response_ definition.
 In addition a method MAY provide a set of _examples_, each consisting of an expanded path (no templates), a body and optional headers.

 In the running each resource has the two methods GET and PUT.
 The resource "/{locale}/{messageId}" has status codes of 200(OK), 201(Created) and 404(Not Found).